runtimeverification/wasm-semantics/presentation/presentation.md

     (i32.add)
 ```

-This is despite the fact that no enclosing `module` is present.
-This allows users to quickly get to experimenting with WASM using KWASM.
+Allows users to quickly experiment with WASM using KWASM.

 Using KWASM (Psuedo-Demo)
 =========================